UWPCE-PythonCert/SystemDevelopment/slides_sources/source/wxpython.rst

  - recalculate all positions and sizes

 When you change the text on a control the layout changes:

  - recalculate all positions and sizes

 When you try it on another platform the layout changes:

- - recalculate all positions and sizes}
+ - recalculate all positions and sizes

 When the user changes default font size, the layout changes:

- - recalculate all positions and sizes}
+ - recalculate all positions and sizes

 Sizers: